-Getting things done – whether sending a message, calling Mom, checking the weather, buying diapers, playing your warrior music, or accessing the ship’s logs – all without having to lift a finger, is a sci-fi dream, now made reality with the power of voice AI.
+Getting things done – whether sending a message, calling Mom, checking the weather, buying diapers, playing your warrior music, or accessing the ship’s logs – all without having to lift a finger, is a sci-fi dream, now made a reality with the power of voice AI.

 What makes voice AI all the rage now?

-Since Apple’s Siri was first introduced in 2011, speech recognition capabilities have vastly improved, and now gone mainstream.
+Since Apple’s Siri was first introduced in 2011, speech recognition capabilities have vastly improved, and have now gone mainstream.
 Several speech APIs, are now readily available for developers to use.
-This, coupled with advances in AI and natural language processing (NLP), mean that voice interfaces will become increasingly prevalent, and provide significantly better user experiences.
+This, coupled with advances in AI and natural language processing (NLP), means that voice interfaces will become increasingly prevalent, and provide significantly better user experiences.
 It’s no wonder we’re seeing a boom in voice search usage.
 According to Google, 20 percent of queries handled by Android phones were spoken.
 That’s 20 billion spoken queries every day.
 And, as more users hop on the voice bandwagon, the AI continues to learn, thus creating a virtuous cycle of positive user experiences, increased usage, and improved performance.

 When did you start using voice search/commands?

 You’ll hear the terms ‘voice AI’, ‘voice interface’, ‘virtual assistant’, and ‘chatbot’, spuriously thrown around, however not all voice AIs are made the same.
 Many apps today provide a semblance of intelligence through a voice interface e.g. you control it using your voice, or ask it a question, and it responds in a human-like way, sometimes imbued with ‘personality.
 However, first-generation chat assistants are notoriously riddled with limitations such as poor accuracy, inability to understand varying sentence structures and common slang, or shallow understanding – creating frustrating or weird user experiences, and limiting the interfaces’ usability.